osvobo/iCAT/README.md

 # iCat: A Multifunctional Open-Source Accessory for Advanced Light Microscopy
 "i" - Innovative: iCat represents an innovative approach to light microscopy, incorporating advanced features like controlled axial rotation and tracking.
 It introduces a novel solution for imaging and studying biological specimens with enhanced capabilities, pushing the boundaries of traditional microscopy techniques. <br>
 "C" - Controlled: iCat offers precise control over specimen rotation, temperature regulation, and lighting conditions, ensuring optimal imaging conditions and experimental reproducibility. <br>
 "a" - Axial: iCat's unique capability to rotate specimens along their axial axis sets it apart from conventional light microscopy techniques, allowing researchers to observe dynamic processes and capture detailed time-lapse sequences. <br>
-"t" - Tilt: iCat offers the unique capability of "Controlled Axial Tilt," providing researchers with a 360-degree perspective.
+"t" - Tilt: iCat offers the unique capability of "Controlled Axial Tilt" providing researchers with a 360-degree perspective.
 This groundbreaking feature empowers researchers to examine specimens in three dimensions, facilitating the exploration of dynamic cellular processes, developmental biology, and beyond. <br>
 ![iCat rendered-front](https://github.com/osvobo/iCat/blob/main/support/media/promo/iCat_v2a_2024-Feb-22_02-36-14PM-000_CustomizedView18085180867.png)
 <br>